Scoopit/scoopit-embed-customization/README.md

 Scoop.it topic embed is designed to accomodate with your existing site style:
 - `font-family` is never set: fonts will be inherited from your website design
-- all sizes are set in `rem` so it will be relative to the font size of the root of page (including padding/margins)
+- all sizes are set in `rem` so they will be relative to the font size of the root of page (including padding/margins)
 - by default, no colors are set
 - responsive by default

 ## Advanced customization

-The embed generator let you define a fair amount of customization, but it may be necessary to go further for exemplz to set specific `font-family` on title...
+The embed generator let you define a fair amount of customization, but it may be necessary to go further.

 List of stable classes that can be used to change style of elements of the embed.